emmirays/wireframe/README.md

 # wireframe

 **WIP** - minimal wireframing css-framework.
-Example index.html is given.
+An Example index.html is given.

 How to develop: